aposb/aposb.github.io/_posts/2026-03-04-stereo-matching-algorithms-in-matlab-and-python.md

+---
+title: Stereo Matching Algorithms in MATLAB and Python
+redirect_from:
+  - /2026/01/07/stereo-matching-algorithms-matlab.html
+---

 # Stereo Matching Algorithms in MATLAB and Python

 Stereo matching is a core problem in computer vision, and performance matters, especially when working with large images or real-time systems.
 In this post, I’m sharing a set of **fast, optimized stereo matching algorithms implemented in MATLAB and Python**.